mickymacirl/CI-P2-Fruit/README.md

 ## Features to be Added

-* A user tracking system
+* A user tracking system.
-* A score board of passed visits
+* A scoreboard of passed visits.
-* An option to choose certain size of main game board
+* An option to choose a certain size of the main game board.

 ## Design Choices